Syracuse–UConn rivalry

 The Syracuse–UConn rivalry is a sports rivalry between the Syracuse Orange of Syracuse University and the UConn Huskies of the University of Connecticut.
-The rivalry started in men's basketball while both schools were members of the Big East conference, and is slowly growing across other sports.
+The rivalry started in men's basketball while both schools were members of the Big East conference, and slowly grew across other sports.

 Men's basketball

 History

 The first game played between the two schools took place on January 27, 1956, in Syracuse, New York.
 Syracuse won 102–82.

 The rivalry peaked while both teams were members of the Big East Conference from 1979 to 2013.
 The rivalry featured two Hall of Fame coaches, Jim Boeheim and Jim Calhoun.

 2009 Big East Tournament

 One of the highlights was the historic Big East Tournament quarterfinal game in 2009.
 The game took place at Madison Square Garden in New York City where Syracuse won 127-117 in a game that went to six overtimes, ending at 1:22 AM.